-Chinua Achebe is one of Africa's most well-known and influential contemporary writers.
-His first novel, Things Fall Apart, is an early narrative about the European colonization of Africa told from the point of view of the colonized people.
+Nigerian Chinua Achebe is one of the world's most well-known and influential contemporary writers.
+His first novel, Things Fall Apart (1958), is an early narrative about the European colonization of Africa told from the point of view of the colonized people.
 Published in 1958, the novel recounts the life of the warrior and village hero Okonkwo, and describes the arrival of white missionaries to his Igbo village and their impact on African life and society at the end of the nineteenth century.
 Through his writing, Achebe counters images of African societies and peoples as they are represented within the Western literary tradition and reclaims his own and his people's history.

 This lesson introduces students to Achebe's first novel and to his views on the role of the writer in his or her society.
 It can be used alone or in conjunction with the related lesson Chinua Achebe's "Things Fall Apart": Oral and Literary Strategies.

-Be able to differentiate between historical accounts and fictionalized accounts of history
+Differentiate between historical accounts and fictionalized accounts of history.

 How does Achebe see the role of the writer/storyteller?

-In what ways does he use fiction as a means of expressing and commenting on history?
+In what ways does Achebe use fiction to teach history?